j-p-terry/protomatics/README.md

 )
 ```

-where moments and uncertainties are dictionaries with keys corresponding to the moment order.
+where $\texttt{moments}$ and uncertainties are dictionaries with keys corresponding to the moment order.
 All arguments except for path_to_fits are optional.
 If only path_to_fits is provided, the moments will be loaded and calculated without any additional options.

 The moments can be plotted with